Are you ready to cut the cord?

 Hulu is another cable alternative that offers many different options, so you can find a subscription that best fits you and your viewing habits.

-The basic Hulu plan is $5.99 a month (you can try it for a month free), offering unlimited access to the streaming library with limited or no ads.
+The basic Hulu plan is $5.99 a month, offering unlimited access to the streaming library with limited or no ads.
 In addition, the Hulu library includes full seasons of many shows, Hulu Originals, movies, and more.

 Hulu is also offering a deal where you can bundle basic Hulu, Disney+, and ESPN+ for $12.99 a month.

-In addition to basic Hulu packages, there is also a Hulu + Live TV streaming service package for $54.99 a month (you can try it for seven days free).
+In addition to basic Hulu packages, there is also a Hulu + Live TV streaming service package for $54.99 a month.
 This plan includes access to the entire Hulu library plus the ability to stream 60+ live and on-demand channels, including live sports.
 The Hulu Live plan gives you access to all your favorite channels, including HGTV, TNT, CNN, A&E, TLC, TBS, etc. This package also offers 50 hours of DVR storage.

 Netflix has been around for years, but the days of receiving DVDs in the mail are long gone.